-You are welcome to bring a friend or partner for support to the meeting and the chair of the panel will ensure the meeting is conducted within a relaxed atmosphere whilst keeping to the formal agenda.
-The Headteacher (and LC Chair if attending) is also invited to bring a representative or member of staff for support.
+You are welcome to bring a friend or partner for support to the meeting and the Chair of the panel will ensure the meeting is conducted within a relaxed atmosphere whilst keeping to the formal agenda.
+The Headteacher (and chair if attending) is also invited to bring a representative or member of staff for support.